acp-lab/quadrotor_simulator_mujoco/README.md

 # Quadrotor Simulator in MuJoCo

 This ROS 2 package simulates the behavior of an aerial vehicle using the advanced physics engine [MuJoCo](https://mujoco.org/).
-The simulator models a quadrotor with suspended load dynamics, RGB camera, and realistic IMU and odometry data.
+The simulator models a quadrotor dynamics, RGB camera, IMU and odometry data.

 It relies on MuJoCo version 2.3.2, and there is no need to install MuJoCo separately, since the required `.so` files are bundled within the package.

-⚠️ Important: This package should be placed inside the `/src` folder of your ROS 2 workspace.

 ## Dependencies